graffam/HadoopQuickStart/README.md

 **Pre Reqs**
-VirtualBox
+* VirtualBox
-Vagrant
+* Vagrant

 **How to Use**
 * Install VirtualBox
 * Install vagrant
-* use the command "vagrant up"
+* use the command "vagrant up" in the root folder of this project
 * Wait a bit....
 * When vagrant up is finished, ssh into the newly created virtual machine
   - address: 127.0.0.1